Mr-Ashish/HiringApp/SETUP_NOTES.md

 ## Reference

-- See `phase1.md` for the full PRD, user stories, and field requirements for Mandates and Candidates.
+- See `phase1.md` for the full PRD, user stories, and field requirements for Requirements and Candidates.
 - All design/UX decisions are made to match the reference UI and PRD requirements.